What is family violence?

 Family violence is sometimes also called domestic violence, intimate partner violence or domestic abuse.

-Types of family violence
+Types of family violence and abuse

 Family violence includes many different types of violence and abuse.
 This article focuses on the types of family violence that happen between partners and ex-partners.